Avogadro/two.avogadro.cc/source/docs/tools/draw-tool.md

 You can also switch to the [AutoOptimization Tool](tools-autoopt-tool) to interactively optimize the molecule.
 This can be activated using <kbd>Ctrl</kbd>+<kbd>7</kbd>

-## Tutorial

-A step-by-step tutorial for some simple molecules can be found [here](tutorials-drawing-simple-molecules).

 ## See Also

-- {ref}`tutorials-drawing-simple-molecules` – Step-by-step guide to drawing molecules
 - {ref}`tools-template-tool` – Quickly attach functional groups or build metal complexes
 - {ref}`tools-autoopt-tool` – Interactively optimize geometry while editing
 - {ref}`tools-manipulation-tool` – Move atoms and fragments in 3D space